GenRockeR/freeradius/README.md

 freeradius
 ===

 **This repository and implementation was built and used through freeradius 3.0.16.
-Information and solutions here may no longer be relevant in future versions of freeradius.**
+Information and solutions here may no longer be relevant in future versions of freeradius.
+We are no longer utillizing this implementation, please see [radiucal](https://github.com/epiphyte/radiucal)**

 This is a freeradius setup that uses a python script to control user-password authentication and MACs to place user+MAC combinations into the proper vlan.
 This was done on Arch linux (in a container, as root)